Ethical Sponsorship

 As part of our commitment, our Australian office also has a Conduct Committee to:

-• provide all our people with an additional avenue (in addition to PointONE) for clear and direct access to senior leadership to facilitate raising concerns about workplace conduct;
+• provide all of our people with an additional avenue (in addition to PointONE) for clear and direct access to senior leadership to facilitate raising concerns about workplace conduct;

 • support the Talent Management team and Management Committee to ensure the consistent application of behavioural expectations, and the timely and effective response to complaints and concerns; and